Skip to main content

 Cass County, MinnesotaEutrophic

 Middle Sucker Lake sits at a C on the grading scale — not impaired, not pristine, with summer measurements that vary year to year.
-The three sub-grades — clarity, phosphorus, and chlorophyll-a — track close together, so no single parameter is dragging the average.
+The two scored sub-grades — clarity and chlorophyll-a — track close together, so neither one is dragging the average down.

 Middle Sucker Lake has no invasive species recorded in Minnesota state databases as of 2024, though prevention practices still apply at all access points.
 The state fisheries records do not list documented species for Middle Sucker Lake, which usually reflects a lack of formal fisheries survey work rather than an empty lake.
 The lake lacks a documented public access point, so visitor use is limited.
 Monitoring depth is thin here: the LakeGrade rubric is applied to a small number of sample years, and the grade will be revised as more data accumulates.